asimons04/tesseract/README.md

 ### Media Handling
 - [ ] Direct videos don't have thumbnail attributes, but ones hosted via pict-rs can add ?format=webp to the URL.
 Add this and enable direct videos to not be embedded if that option is set.
 - [ ] Detect Youtube/Piped/Invidious links in post bodies and comments.
-Optinally render those inline depending on user setting
+Optionally render those inline depending on user setting

 ## Public Hosted Demo Instance
 An open, public demo instance is available at [https://tesseract.dubvee.org](https://tesseract.dubvee.org).
 Feel free to try it out with your favorite Lemmy instance.